Houlem2008/Sprint_17_Project/README.md

 # Sprint_17_Project

 *My Final Project; like the previous integrated projects there weren't extensive lessons in this sprint, rather the project was utilizing numerous techniques and knowledge from previous lessons.
-Becaause I scored 6 SP with the main project, no additional assignment was required.
+Because I scored 6 SP with the main project, no additional assignment was required.
 Sprint length was 2 weeks.*

 ***Datasets for Sprint 17/Final Project:***